The Original Lenormand

 Within that campaign, they primarily wanted to bring the ‘petit Lenormand’ deck to popular attention as part of the nascent Arkartia project, which required a deck featuring a Rose (on the Bouquet card) and a Key.

-There were only a few, fairly unattended, blogs on the subject, mainly in French or German, literally just five or six, and compatively few readers of petit Lenormand outside of continental Europe and Brazil, etc. which made it a relatively small market.
+There were only a few, fairly unattended, blogs on the subject, mainly in French or German, literally just five or six, and compatively few readers of petit Lenormand outside of continental Europe and Brazil, etc. which made it an extremely small English-speaking market.

 This was why no publisher had produced a book in English on the subject, with only a couple of books having been self-published in the past, both wildly varying in their approach to the deck.

-Katz & Goodwin looked to grow that audience by sharing their new passion for the deck and what they referred to as an almost forgotten ‘salon-style’ of reading.
+Marcus & Tali looked to grow that audience by sharing their new passion for the deck and what they referred to as an almost forgotten ‘salon-style’ of reading.
 They imagined that it would be fantastic to see at TarotCon events – a return to vintage cartomancy and elegant ‘fortune telling’.

-Subsequent to the campaign – and several of those in the audience that day also became some of the major promoters of Lenormand in coming years – the Lenormand deck became a new phenomena in cartomancy.
+Subsequent to the announcement of the campaign – and several of those in the audience that day also became some of the major promoters of Lenormand in coming years – the Lenormand deck became a new phenomena in cartomancy.

 In fact, more Lenormand decks were published in the following two years than in the previous two centuries.